 Since a VA loan is backed by a private lender, they possess some of the same requirements of regular loans.
 Having a stable income and a good credit score is a step in the right direction.
 These requirements aren’t going to help secure a Certificate of Eligibility.
 However, they do increase the odds of being approved for a loan, and in turn, they make it easier to secure a VA loan.

-Veteran and Current Servicemen Requirements
+Veteran and Current Servicemen Requirements for VA Loans

 The eligibility for servicemen and veterans is determined by the period they served under.
 Current active duty servicemembers need to have served 90 continuous days to be eligible.